the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-in-research.md

 As described in the  {ref}`general section about git<rr-vcs-git-limitations>`, git does not work well when there are a lot of data, or when the data are large.
-When you expect the project to get large, one needs to set a different tooling to avoid creating unpractical repositories, see the {ref}`section on data version control<rr-vcs-data>` for a detailed explanation.
+When you expect the project to get large, one needs to set a different tooling to avoid creating unpractical repositories.
+Some of these tools makes it more difficult to access or see you files, so it is important to plan in advance what tool will best suits your need.
+See the {ref}`section on data version control<rr-vcs-data>` for more detailed explanations.

 **Briefly, in order to use git when there are lots or large files, one needs to split the data in different repositories, and have these repositories use the git-annex technology.**